rolancon/confetti/README.md

 but then the ordering disappears; still, it is not possible to construct a different triple since the only way they compose is through the predicate eat.

+Suppose we'd like to add another triple _We drink water_:

+    we.eat.food
+    we.drink.water

+This causes some reduplication with the subject.
+If in the future we might like to add more triples based on the same subject.
+In that case we can use the following shorthand:

+    [we]
+    eat.food
+    drink.water

+The same principle applies if we have the same subject and predicate with different objects:

+    we.eat.fruit
+    we.eat.candy

+This can be more consisely expressed as:

+    [we.eat]
+    fruit
+    candy

+The subject can left unspecified, which is called a _blank node_, using a hyphen **-** as placeholder:

+    -.eats.food

+meaning someone unspecified eats food.

+A triple itself can be part of another triple by stringing them together with spaces.
+Using a combination of triples with blank nodes we can combine them in creative ways, such as:

+    -.named.alice knows [-]
+    named.bob
+    who-knows -.named.eve

+By replacing the hyphen with _someone_, and repeating the _[-]_, this reads as the following sentence:

+    Someone named Alice knows someone named Bob, (and someone) who knows someone named Eve.

 ### Graph databases